econ-ark/HARK/Documentation/index.rst

 software developers who are building new models with HARK, or are contributing to the core software.

-If you are a student trying to learn economics concepts, you might want to look at the `DemARK
+If you are a student trying to learn economic concepts, you might want to look at the `DemARK
 <https://github.com/econ-ark/DemARK/>`_ project.